 Where can I obtain the official map and guide brochure?
 Trail brochures may be obtained from a number of locations.
 Many museums and visitor centers along the trail distribute our free brochures.
 The Places To Go page provides a sample of some of the sites along the trail that may carry our publications.
 Download a brochure from our publications page, or email us to request one.

 How do I visit or follow the Trail of Tears?
 The Trail of Tears National Historic Trail is not a clearly marked nor continuous hiking trail.
 Instead it is a corridor that passes through communities as well as wild areas and through different states and land ownership.
 We encourage you to go to the Places To Go web pages to discover the many sites you can visit.
 Check with state chambers of commerce and visitor centers to retrace the trail on foot, by vehicle, over water, by bicycle or horse.
 Sites are listed in North Carolina, Georgia, Tennessee, Illinois, Missouri, Alabama, Kentucky, Arkansas, and Oklahoma.

 ACCESS: Visitors can follow parts of the original trail on public lands and approximate other parts by driving the paved highways that travel near the historical route.
 However, many parts of the original trail are privately owned, have been destroyed by development, are under plow, or cross military or American Indian tribal reserves.
-There is no public trail access across private property and reserves.
+Unless clearly marked, there is no public trail access across private property and reserves.
 Before entering those lands, you must locate the owners and ask their permission.

 Where can I get my Passport stamped?
 Go to the Passport for Your National Parks web pages on this website for stamp locations.

 Do you have educational materials for teachers?
 Visit the Education web page for two lesson plans.
 We would be happy to mail you our official map and guide brochure for your classroom.
 Send an email to: e-mail us with your contact information, mailing address, and the quantity of guides you need for your class.